anttihaap/distributed-backup-system/REPORT.md

 ## The key enablers and lessons learned

-We started the development process with building a system with one tracker that was responsible of bookkeeping.
+We started the development process with building a system with one tracker that was responsible for bookkeeping.
 Other nodes communicated with the tracker over HTTP with basic end-points:
 - /subscribe: When a new node joins the network it makes a POST request with nodeId and address
 - /nodes: A node makes a GET request and receives a list of active nodes as a response
 - /ping: A node makes a POST request here with nodeId periodically to announce that it is still alive

 We decided that the nodes in the network would communicate directly with each other using UDP and TCP.
-Our proof-of-concept system consisted of nodes that could send UDP messages to all other nodes, commmunicate with the tracker over HTTP, and act as both a TCP server and a client.
+Our proof-of-concept system consisted of nodes that could send UDP messages to all other nodes, communicate with the tracker over HTTP, and act as both a TCP server and a client.

 ### Peer network